operation404/boneyard-template-tools/README.md

 ## Template/Token Targeting Functions
 Three API functions are added for determining whether or not a token is inside of a template, finding all tokens inside of a template, and finding all templates that a token is inside of.

-These functions can be accessed with the `Boneyard.Template_Tools` namespace.
+These functions can be accessed through the global `Boneyard.Template_Tools` namespace.
 The `target_style` parameter is case sensitive and optional.
 If not present, the functions will use whatever targeting style is currently set as the module's default.

 ```js
 token_in_template(token_doc, template_doc, target_style);